Sateetje/awesome-nem-projects/README.md

 * [Ethyl](https://forum.nem.io/t/ethyl-the-future-of-the-internet-of-things/12106) - Join [Telegram](https://t.me/ethylC) - Ethyl decentralizes the internet of things using the NEM blockchain.

 ## Loyalty/Rewarding
+* [cacheout](https://cacheout.io/) - Platform where developers can be rewarded by helping others solve their code problems.
 * [FamilyPoints](https://familypoints.io/) - Join [Telegram](https://t.me/familypointstoken) - World’s first fully transparent blockchain ledger which stores information about reviews, rewards, and transactions to build a system of trust for children’s products and education.
 * [Fluffr](https://www.fluffr.io) - Create the use of Augmented Reality to engage with customers.
 * [LocationCore](https://www.digital2go.com/blockchain/) - Join [Telegram](https://t.me/locationcore) - Transparent and honest data collection company using the NEM blockchain as a way to mitigate the trust relationships consumers often have with app providers ([Proposal](https://forum.nem.io/t/locationcore-democratising-personal-user-location-data-through-the-nem-blockchain/12577)).